Useful Links & Student Help

 Remote Learning Objectives:

-The objective of the school is to provide high quality remote education for every student in the event of school closure.
+Our objective is to provide high quality remote education for every student in the event of school closure.
 Work that is set for students has been carefully planned to be accessible to all students online and minimise the impact of not being in school.
 There will be 5 hours of work set for each school day.
 The blended learning we provide is based on the current research available and recommendations by Ofsted.
 It is carefully planned to allow students who are fortunate enough to be able to follow their timetable from home to do so; but also ensure students who are not always able to access it during the school day are not unfairly disadvantaged because of their situation.
 It is crucial that the school and home both work together to support students to make as much progress as possible in whatever situation we find ourselves.

 This information is intended to provide clarity and transparency for pupils and parents or carers about what to expect from remote education if restrictions require either: a student, some students from a bubble, a year group or the whole school to remain at home.